Barrior/docker-images/ubuntu-multimedia-nvm/README.md

 ## ubuntu-multimedia-nvm

-A Integration environment of the Node.js application is used to convert images, PDFs, videos, and so on.
+A Node.js integration environment base on the manager NVM that can also be used to convert images, PDFs, videos, and so on.

 ### System & Software